What to do if selling a home without building regulations

-You could and, assuming you did so formally in conjunction with the local authority, would be issued a 'regularisation certificate'.
+You could.
+Assuming you did so formally in conjunction with LABC, you could be issued a 'regularisation certificate'.
 This is the next best thing to a completion certificate.

 So what are my options?

-The easiest, cheapest and most common way of dealing with lack of building regulations is by purchasing an indemnity insurance policy.
+The easiest, cheapest and most common way of dealing with a lack of building regulations approval is by purchasing an indemnity insurance policy.

-An indemnity policy will cover the owner of the property against costs and losses as the result of the local authority carrying out an enforcement action.
+An indemnity policy will cover the new owner of the property against costs and losses as the result of the local authority carrying out enforcement action.

-An enforcement action would be the likely consequence of the local authority being notified of the lack of building regulations approval.
+Enforcement action would be the likely consequence of the LABC being notified of the lack of building regulations approval.
 The local authority would most likely carry out a subsequent inspection of the works and decide whether they meet the regulations.

 The local authority may then require the current owner to rectify the work or even return the property to its’ previous state.

-The indemnity policy would cover the cost of the remedial works and any diminution of value..
+The indemnity policy would cover the cost of the remedial works and any 'diminution' (reduction) of value.

 Who pays for the indemnity policy?

-Sometimes then buyer, sometimes the seller and sometimes 50:50.
+Sometimes the buyer, sometimes the seller and sometimes 50:50.

-However, we would recommend, given the low cost of indemnity, that you offer to pay for the policy.
-It would also be prudent to take out the policy via your conveyancing solicitor as soon as you put your property on the market.
+However, we would recommend, given the low cost of indemnity, that you, as the seller, offer to pay for the policy.
+A policy would be purchased through the conveyancing solicitor during the conveyancing process.
+Indemnity policies are not available directly to the consumer.